 The IRS collections function typically do not point out that the IRS has the power to settle tax debts for much less than the original amount owed.
 If the IRS believes that you are acting in good faith and simply cannot afford to pay, it may even settle on a surprisingly low amount.
 That’s why, when it comes to tax debts, it is up to you to pursue these collection alternatives.
 Here are a few collection alternatives that may be available to you:

 An IRS offer in compromise allows you to pay off your debt by paying something now, a lesser amount, to settle the debt.
 It is a final and total settlement that can come at a relatively low cost.

-The IRS will generally entertain valid offers submitted through the OIC program.
-The IRS considers offers based on the “reasonable collection potential,” whether the tax liability is actually owed, and whether not collecting the tax debt will discourage other taxpayers from paying their taxes.
+There are three different types of settlement offers that taxpayers can make through the offer in compromise program.
+Most offers are based on the inability to pay.
+These offers are evaluated based on your “reasonable collection potential,” whether the tax liability is actually owed, and whether not collecting the tax debt will discourage other taxpayers from paying their taxes.

 The offer in compromise program can be an extremely effective tool for settling your debt at a surprisingly low rate–even 20% or less than the original amount.
 You can find out more about the IRS’s offer in compromise program here.

 There are several different types of installment agreements you can enter into.
 The most favorable is typically the partial-pay installment agreement.
 You may qualify for this if your assets and income are low and you don’t qualify for non-collectable status (which is discussed next).
 This means that you would need to pay some amount each month towards your tax debt, but typically not as much as was initially required by the IRS.
 This may be a viable option for you if paying your unpaid taxes would force you into bankruptcy.
 You can find out more about the IRS’s installment agreements here.